OvalQuilter/lyrics-status/README.md

 # Lyrics Status
 ### What does it do?
-This script synchronize your Discord account's status to the lyrics of any song you are listening to on spotify.
+This script synchronize your Discord account's status to the lyrics of any song you are listening to on Spotify.

 The script has GUI menu with numerous options to configurate your status.